pathilink/HospAEinstein_test/README.md

 - **Educational Level:** Among those surveyed, the largest subgroup had Elementary School Incomplete (34%) and the second largest High School Complete (22%).
 However, when analysing those who tested positive for COVID-19, the proportions were reversed: 20% had Elementary School Incomplete and 29% had High School Complete.
 This inversion may indicate that there are more important factors influencing the level of infection.
 - **Brazilian Region:** The regions of Brazil showed disparities in the infection rate, with the Northeast (33%) having the highest percentage among those surveyed and the South (9.5%) the lowest.
 In percentage points, comparing the proportion between the regions, the Northeast had the biggest increase (10 percentage points) in positive cases and the South the biggest drop (-7.5 percentage points).
 - **Income:** The largest number of infected people had an income between R$801 and R$1600.
+- **Healthcare establishment:** Only 23% of people who had any symptoms seek medical attention at healthcare establishment.
+- **COVID test:** 20% of who had any symptom did the covid test.
+- **Health insurance:** 17% even with symptoms and health insurance, didn't take the test.

 These results offer a detailed view of how the pandemic has affected different segments of the population and can help formulate more effective policies for future health crises.

+In addition, the low demand for health facilities and the low percentage of tests carried out may indicate additional barriers to testing and treatment of the disease.

 ## 3. Considerations and Assumptions